 The Applicant shall identify and describe specific activities and strategies that will be used to meet or exceed the target for each core indicator.
 The identified activities and strategies shall align with the key CTE programs, activities, and budget items identified in the Performance Improvement Plan for each core indicator.
-Each activity and strategy shall be quantifiable in terms of its output or (preferably) outcome.
+Each activity and strategy shall be quantifiable in terms of its output or (preferably) outcome and have an evident connection to improvement in the core indicator it supports.
+If applying the same activity or strategy to more than one core indicator, the applicant shall indicate how it contributes to improved performance in each core indicator.

-PLEASE NOTE: Activities and strategies that extend the full length of the Grant Period shall be divided into sub-activities and sub-strategies that will show the

-Awarded Applicant's incremental progress in completing these larger activities and strategies.
+PLEASE NOTE: Activities and strategies that extend the full length of the Grant Period shall be divided into sub-activities and sub-strategies that will show the Awarded Applicant's incremental progress in completing the larger activities and strategies.